reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 Let's break down what these three functions do and what their arguments are.

 - `exampleMiddleware`: The outer function is actually the "middleware" itself.
 It will be called by `applyMiddleware`, and receives a `storeAPI` object containing the store's `{dispatch, getState}` functions.
 These are the same `dispatch` and `getState` functions that are actually part of the store.
 If you call this `dispatch` function, it will send the action to the _start_ of the middleware pipeline.
 This is only called once.
 - `wrapDispatch`: The middle function receives a function called `next` as its argument.
 This function is actually the _next middleware_ in the pipeline.
 If this middleware is the last one in the sequence, then `next` is actually the original `store.dispatch` function instead.
-Calling `next(action)` passes the middleware to the _next_ middleware in the pipeline.
+Calling `next(action)` passes the action to the _next_ middleware in the pipeline.
 This is also only called once
 - `handleAction`: Finally, the inner function receives the current `action` as its argument, and will be called _every_ time an action is dispatched.

 :::tip